bnachman/Bichsel/README.md

 the RMP paper above and COV/FOLD program with private communication to Hans Bichsel.
 The are other related information on Hans' web page: http://faculty.washington.edu/hbichsel/ you may be interested in.
+If you use the C++ and/or Allpix versions, please also cite https://arxiv.org/abs/1711.05465.

 Maintainer: Su Dong (last update Apr/13/2016)